Comparing IM Cannabis (IMCC) & The Competition

 |2.27

-IM Cannabis currently has a consensus price target of $8.75, indicating a potential upside of 165.15%.
-As a group, “Medicinals & botanicals” companies have a potential upside of 47.56%.
-Given IM Cannabis’ stronger consensus rating and higher possible upside, equities research analysts clearly believe IM Cannabis is more favorable than its peers.
+IM Cannabis presently has a consensus price target of $8.75, suggesting a potential upside of 162.76%.
+As a group, “Medicinals & botanicals” companies have a potential upside of 45.65%.
+Given IM Cannabis’ stronger consensus rating and higher possible upside, equities analysts plainly believe IM Cannabis is more favorable than its competitors.

+This table compares IM Cannabis and its competitors gross revenue, earnings per share (EPS) and valuation.

 Summary

-IM Cannabis beats its peers on 8 of the 12 factors compared.
+IM Cannabis beats its competitors on 8 of the 12 factors compared.

 IM Cannabis Corp. engages in breeding, growing, and supply of medical cannabis products in Israel, Germany, and Canada.
 It offers strains under the Roma, Dairy Queen, London, Tel Aviv, Paris, and Pandora Box brands; and CBD oil products under the IMC brand.
 The company also offers its intellectual property related services to the medical cannabis industry.
 IM Cannabis Corp. is headquartered in Tel Aviv-Yafo, Israel.